From Fontenay to Clamart via the greenway, parks and woods

 No signposts

-(10) Then turn left at thefirst street, Rue des Closiaux (ignore the signs pointing straight ahead).
+(10) Turn left at thefirst street, Rue des Closiaux (ignore the signs pointing straight ahead).
 At the crossroads, turn left onto Rue Pierre Louvrier.
 Continue straight ahead and cross Avenue Victor Hugo, Rue des Leux on the right-hand side and Avenue Jean Jaurès.
 Then take Allée Balanche (private road, pedestrians allowed).

 At the end, turn right.
 Go down gently and ignore thefirst street on the left.
 At the next crossroads, turn right into Rue du Moulin de Pierres.
 Follow this street to the end (traffic lights).
 Then first turn right then left to follow Rue Gambetta.

 At the roundabout, take thesecond left onto Avenue Jean Jaurès, towards the station.
 At the end, cross a square and a small car park.
-Then turn right onto a one-way street and you will quickly reach Clamart station (E).
+Then turn right onto a one-way street and you will soon reach Clamart station (E).

 To return home: